 Make sure you do this in a clear & methodical way as this type of testing can go horribly wrong if you misinterpret just one of the process functions.

 Believe it or not, you can train your brain to think in a more logical way.
 How often do you solve puzzles?
 Crosswords?
 Sudoku?

 ACTION POINT: Buy a few puzzle books from your local newsagents and run through them as part of your preparation.
-I don’t know why this works, but I know that it does.
+We don’t know why this works, but we know that it does.
 Get flexing those problem-solving mental muscles!